How To Style Open Kitchen Shelving

 While this part of the kitchen renovation was just recently finished, I have already styled our open kitchen shelving two times!
 You can view the first photos I shared of our new open kitchen shelving here, in our summer home tour.

-This past weekend as I was playing around with the décor on our open kitchen shelf, I thought I would share with you a few tips that help me to create visually appealing open kitchen shelves.
+This past weekend as I was playing around with the décor on our open kitchen shelf, I thought I would share with you a few tips that help me to create visually appealing open kitchen shelves and will hopefully help you!

 - Combine old and new objects.